 Cala Petita (officially Cala d'Or and formerly known as Caló de ses Dones)

-It is made of white sand and is flanked by low-lying rocks, ending in a small sandy area, with fine sand and little unevenness.
-It has terraces covered with sand on the back.
+It is made of white sand and flanked by low-lying rocks, ending in a small fine sand area with slight level difference.
+There are sand terraces on the back.

-This sandy area is surrounded by vertical cliffs, low in height and with a multitude of caves, as well as the typical Mediterranean coastal pine forest.
+This sandy area is surrounded by low vertical cliffs, and display a multitude of caves, and the typical Mediterranean coastal pine as well.